Living Organ Donors Answer Frequently Asked Questions

 What Is Recovery Like?

-Depending on the physical nature of your job, you may have to wait longer to go back to work.
+Your return to work depends on the type of job you have.
 People with office jobs or the opportunity to work from home may return to work sooner than those who must be on their feet most of the day.

 However, after recovery, donors return to their normal lives and can be as active as they were before surgery.